Lunar Society Moonstones

-The stones also each have a phase of the moon carved on them, with the Watt stone being the full moon.
+The stones also each have a phase of the Moon carved on them, with the Watt stone being the full moon.

-The designs are by Steve Field and were executed by two stonemasons, Malcolm Sier and Michael Scheurmann.
+The designs are by Steve Field and were executed by stonemasons Malcolm Sier and Michael Scheuermann.
 The rear of the Watt stone includes a carved panel crediting the artists and sponsors.

 Great Barr Hall, Galton's home and a venue for meetings of the Lunar Society, is nearby.